-During 2010, the only equity incentive plan we had pursuant to which we granted equity awards, including our 2010 LTIP equity awards, was the 2005 Incentive Plan.
+During 2011, the only equity incentive plan we had pursuant to which we granted equity awards, including our 2011 LTIP equity awards, was the 2005 Incentive Plan.
 A copy of the amended 2005 Incentive Plan was attached as Exhibit 10.2 to our Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2007 filed with the SEC on August 10, 2007.

 The 2005 Incentive Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, performance awards and other awards to eligible employees or non-employee directors of the Company.
-The maximum number of shares of our common stock that may be issued or transferred in connection with awards granted under the 2005 Incentive Plan is the sum of (1) 5,000,000 shares and (2) any shares represented by outstanding options that had been granted under designated terminated stock option plans that are subsequently forfeited, expire or are canceled without delivery of our common stock.
-As of December 31, 2010, we had 1,580,878 shares available for grant under the 2005 Incentive Plan based on the assumptions included in footnote 13 to the Company's audited financial statements for the fiscal year ended December 31, 2010 included in our Annual Report.
+The maximum number of shares of our common stock that may be issued or transferred in connection with awards granted under the 2005 Incentive Plan (prior to the amendment discussed in Proposal 4 of this Proxy Statement) is the sum of (1) 5,000,000 shares and (2) any shares represented by outstanding options that had been granted under designated terminated stock option plans that are subsequently forfeited, expire or are canceled without delivery of our common stock.
+As of December 31, 2011, we had 840,504 shares available for grant under the 2005 Incentive Plan based on the assumptions included in footnote 13 to the Company's audited financial statements for the fiscal year ended December 31, 2011 included in our Annual Report.

 In addition to annual grants under LTIP, in order to attract executive talent, we may grant stock options or other equity awards to new executives at the time of hire.
 Market practice and conditions, internal equity and the qualifications of the candidate are all factors considered by management and the Committee when determining whether to grant stock options or other equity awards to a new executive.
 New hire grants are typically granted by the Committee at the next regularly scheduled meeting after hire.
 On rare occasions, additional or special grants of stock options may be made to executives to recognize an increase in responsibility or when market conditions and competitive market data indicate that an executive's compensation is not competitive.
 Special option grants are subject to Committee review and approval, which typically occurs during the next scheduled Committee meeting.
 Stock options that are not granted as part of LTIP generally vest over a four-year period; however, the Committee may adjust the vesting schedule to incorporate specific performance elements or to support continued retention.
-During 2010, the Committee did not grant any special option awards to any Named Executive Officer.
+During 2011, the Committee did not grant any special option awards to any Named Executive Officer.

-Information about the LTIP equity awards granted to our Named Executive Officers during 2010 is set forth below under "Analysis of 2010 Incentive Compensation Programs" section below.
+Information about the LTIP equity awards granted to our Named Executive Officers during 2011 is set forth below under "Analysis of 2011 Incentive Compensation Programs" section below.